 Bells Orchard

-Another great choice for those looking to U-Pick without having to drive out to the Fruit Loop is this family-owned and family-friendly farm in Beaverton.
+Another great choice for those looking to U-Pick without having to drive out to the Fruit Loop is Bells Orchard, a family-owned and home-based farm in Beaverton.
 This orchard is pruned to be short.
 This means no ladders are needed, and kids of all sizes can be involved in the harvest.
+You’ll find apples, peaches, and pears at this short orchard.
 Beaverton

 Mt.
 View Orchards